AYURVED FOR WOMEN'S HEALTH

 Enzyme dysregulation(P450C17)

-leads to Increased Insulin level as well as Increased Insulin resistance which in turn act on ovaries and Liver.
+Obesity leads to Increased Insulin level as well as Increased Insulin resistance which in turn act on ovaries and Liver.

 Role of Leptin